Eight community event ideas to engage your residents

 How does an HOA create a sense of community?It is important that residents feel as if they form an integral part of their association and feel connected.
 If there’s one thing that can always get your residents together, it’s having community events.
 For the most part, everyone enjoys the opportunity to socialize with their neighbors and get to know their management staff more personally.
-But how do you go about planning them?
+But how do you go about planning community event ideas?

-Three tips for planning a community event:
+Three tips for community event ideas:

 - Consider your audience